 This makes tankless toilet models cheaper to maintain in the long run.

 These toilets are renowned for their beauty and space-saving benefits.
-They will give your bathroom the modern appearance you desire.
+They will give your bathroom a nice, modern appearance.

 Tankless Toilet Cons